randonmess/Logistic-Regression-Cat-Identifier/README.md

-# Logistic-Regression-Cat-Identifier-
+# Logistic-Regression-Cat-Identifier
-Built logistic cat classifier in neural network style using NumPy
+Built a logistic cat classifier in neural network architecture using NumPy.

+## Objectives
+- Build the general architecture of a learning algorithm, including:
+    - Initializing parameters
+    - Calculating the cost function and its gradient
+    - Using an optimization algorithm (gradient descent)
+- Gather all three functions above into a main model function, in the right order.